 Save the environment XML as a file in the <UFT installation folder>\dat\Extensibility\TEA folder.

-UFT cannot run tests in Update Run mode on Testing Extensibility test object classes with either the Update test object descriptions option or the Update Active Screen images and values option selected.
+UFT One cannot run tests in Update Run mode on Testing Extensibility test object classes with either the Update test object descriptions option or the Update Active Screen images and values option selected.